 There was a time when we lived in Napa, California that we had a few chickens of which two were roosters.
-One of those roosters was really mean and would attack Ron occasionally when he would go out to get the eggs.
+One of those roosters was really mean and would attack our 13-year old son, Ron occasionally when he would go out to get the eggs.
 Well, that rooster’s day finally came and Ron was very happy to see it go into the stew pot!

 My Time Life cookbook, The Cooking of Provincial France has a nice recipe for coq au vin but the instructions are long and tedious.
 I have adapted the recipe and shortened the sequences so it is a little easier to put together.
-The recipe called for cognac or brandy but I didn’t have any on hand so I omitted it.
+The recipe called for cognac or brandy but that is an optional ingredient.

 I served this classic coq au vin with mashed potatoes and a generous serving of the sauce.

 Be sure to follow us on our social media accounts

 Did you make this recipe?
 We would love to hear from you.
 Drop us a comment below.

 - 3 pounds chicken, thighs and legs

 - 2 cups red wine